sourcegraph/handbook/content/departments/engineering/adding-to-roadmap.md

 ## PR-FAQ tips

 - Try to keep the PR section no longer than 2 pages.
 FAQs can be longer.
 - Try to avoid duplicate proposals or proposals about work already on some team’s roadmap.
-It’s a good idea to quickly survey what’s on team’s radars before raising a proposal.
+It’s a good idea to quickly survey what’s already on the roadmap before raising a proposal.
 - Here's are two examples of good PR-FAQ: [PR-FAQ^2](https://docs.google.com/document/d/1X9j_wkKlCE9xTwRWefZaOE8OCeisQx6p6gzZTe9aQsI/edit#) and [Own PR-FAQ](https://docs.google.com/document/d/1X9j_wkKlCE9xTwRWefZaOE8OCeisQx6p6gzZTe9aQsI/edit#)